adriankumpf/findmeaflat/README.md

 }
 ```

-### Immoscout & Immonet
+### Immoscout, Immonet & Immowelt

-Create your custom search query.
+Create your custom search queries.
 If you're looking for specific districts
-choose the respective filter options.
-Then just copy and paste the whole URL.
+choose the corresponding filter options.
+Then just copy and paste the whole
+URL.

 **Important:** Make sure to sort by newest listings!